-Don’t let anyone shame you for investing your time and energy into giving your child healthy sleep skills.
+Don’t let anyone make you feel bad for investing your time and energy into giving your child healthy sleep skills.
 They’re not your child's parent.
-Unfortunately I have seen so many parents online get ridiculed for choosing to teach their children sleep skills.
-Why is that???
+Unfortunately I often see parents online get scolded for choosing to teach their children sleep skills.
+Why is that?
 Currently, there is such a huge push to raise awareness for mental health issues.
 We are encouraged to reach out if we believe someone is struggling… but what about the mom who is EXHAUSTED, but is told, “well they’re only this little once, sleeplessness is temporary” or are misinformed or scared into thinking “sleep training is terrible, suck it up.”
 Heck, breastfeeding is natural, but it’s very widely known that it’s NOT easy and that babies have to be taught/guided to latch, etc. Sleep works in a similar way- children often need to be guided to sleep.
-Oh and by the way, yes your child can “sleep through the night” even if you exclusively breastfeed.
+Oh and, yes your child can “sleep through the night” even if you exclusively breastfeed.

 Sleeplessness further exacerbates postpartum anxiety and depression.
 It actually amplifies everything to be honest.
 Sleep deprivation affects even the most “mentally stable” folks.
 It’s true- your children are only this small once.
 Therefore, I want to make sure that I can be the best parent that I can be, and that can’t happen if I’m in mombie mode 24/7.
 We all know that kids cannot survive on junk food, so why let our kids function off junk sleep?
 Sleep is food for the brain!
 If you are thriving the way you are, don’t change a thing!
-Don’t fix what ain’t broken.
-However if you’re really struggling, you can make a change.
+Don’t fix what isn’t broken.
+However, if you’re really struggling, you can make a change.
 You can do something about it!
-Don’t let anyone make you feel guilty for not wanting to be attached to your kids at all hours of the day.
+Don’t let anyone make you feel guilty.
 Heck yes I baby wear, but I also use a stroller so my back doesn’t feel like it’s going to snap in two.
 I breastfed, but I also bottle fed.
-My child sleeps independently, but she’s super cuddly, sweet and secure.
+My child sleeps independently, but she’s super cuddly and sweet.
 We found our sweet spot and I am sticking with it!
 Find your sweet spot!

-Fast forward to now, I decided to help my 0-4 month clients by putting my methods into a short ebook/guide (because let’s be real, what new mom has the time to read an entire book) so that anyone can start their infant off with good sleep habits, preventing them from having to hire a sleep consultant in the future!
+Fast forward to now, I decided to help my 0-4 month clients by putting my methods into a short ebook/guide call The Newborn Nest (because let’s be real, what new mom has the time to read an actual book) so that anyone can start their infant off with good sleep habits, preventing them from having to hire a sleep consultant in the future!

 While I did not “sleep train” my infant (she was wayyyy too young of course), I educated myself in child sleep, gave her a fantastic routine and the tools to have a great relationship with sleep.
 Throughout her sleep journey, I proactively worked and still work with her to continue her awesome sleep patterns.
 I was and am her sleep coach, her sleep cheerleader!
 Everyday I tell her she’s my tiniest and biggest inspiration.